Native American Extermination Order

 Did the Church ever apologize or acknowledge its role in these conflicts?

 Somewhat.
-Church Historian, Elder Marlin K. Jensen[BIO] urged Utahns to “acknowledge and appreciate the monumental loss” Utah’s native American populations have experienced.[52]
+Church Historian, Elder Marlin K. Jensen[BIO] urged Utahns to “acknowledge and appreciate the monumental loss” Utah’s Native American populations have experienced.[52]
 However, the Church has not released an official apology for the clashes between the indigenous groups and the settlers.

 The Facts